Professional Corporation for the Practice of Medicine

 Name Change Request

-To change the name of your professional corporation you must first submit to NCMB:
+To change the name of your professional corporation you must first email scanned copies of the following documents to firstname.lastname@example.org:

-The amendment must be signed by an officer of the corporation who is also a licensee of this Board.
+• The original Articles of Amendment; The amendment must be signed by an officer of the corporation who is also licensed by NCMB (e.g. a physician or a PA).

 Change of Registered Agent